flatironinstitute/sciware/10_EnvShell/main.md

   - with the argument NAME=VALUE, creates or updates the alias named NAME with the value of VALUE

 - command: use the actual command or builtin, even if there is an alias making it something else
-  - useful when you have an alias configued to runa command with a common set of flags
+  - useful when you have an alias configued to run a command with a common set of flags

 - jobs